RossBencina/StaticMode/docs/melb-cpp-talk-feb-2017/README.md

 a C++17 compiler, you should be able to compile and run each `.cpp` file stand-alone with a C++11 compiler (I used clang++ 3.8.0-2ubuntu4 during the talk).
-If you open this repo (from the root directory) with VS Code, and have clang installed, you should be able to hit Ctrl-Shift-B to compile and run each file (see [`02-hello-world.cpp`](02-hello-world.cpp) for more details).
+If you open this repo (from the root directory) with VS Code, and have clang installed, you can hit Ctrl-Shift-B to compile and run the currently open source file (see [`02-hello-world.cpp`](02-hello-world.cpp) for more details).
-Most things are also known to compile with MSVC2015, but there may be one particular issue that I'll write about or fix soon (contact me if you need to know now).
+Most C++ features used are also known to compile with MSVC2015, but there is one particular issue that I'll write about or fix soon (contact me if you need to know now).

 The final version of the code that was developed during the talk is presented in